arminbiere/gimsatul/README.md

 subsumption including strengthening and of course bounded variable elimination are simply run before solvers are cloned to share original irredundant clauses.
-Inprocessing is scheduled in form of failed literal proping and vivification locally in each solver thread.
+Inprocessing is scheduled in form of failed literal probing and vivification locally in each solver thread.
 It would also be useful to parallelize preprocessing, which currently is only run in a single thread initially before cloning and starting the solver threads.